the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 This can be done in addition to allocating 5-10 minutes for an introduction and session set-up and will help reduce the cognitive strain that many people with lived experience of cognitive impairments are affected by.

 > **Example 1: 1-hour Focus Group Event**
-    - 10 minute welcome, Code of Conduct, and Session introduction
+    - 10 minute welcome, Code of Conduct, and session introduction
     - 40 minute Discussion between participants
     - 10 minute break or 10 minute thank you and session close